CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a high-quality skill that provides a clear, actionable triage workflow with executable commands at every step.
-The decision tree in step 6 is particularly well-structured with explicit verdicts and corresponding CLI actions.
-The only notable weakness is the reference to CLAUDE.md content that isn't provided in the bundle, though this is a minor issue since it's a single reference to project-level context.
+The decision tree in step 6 is particularly well-structured with distinct verdicts and corresponding CLI actions.
+Minor weakness is the reference to external files (CLAUDE.md) without clear linking, and the inline enumeration of area labels adds some bulk, but overall the skill is efficient and comprehensive.

 DimensionReasoningScore